howtographql/howtographql/content/backend/graphql-js/5-authentication-2.md

 title: Authentication
 pageTitle: "Server-side Authentication with GraphQL, Javascript & Node.js Tutorial"
 description: "Learn best practices for implementing email-password authentication on a GraphQL Server with Javascript, Node.js & Express."
-question: What kind of authentication must a GraphQL server implement?
+question: What is the "connect" argument in a Graphcool mutation used for?
-answers: ["Username/password authentication", "Token authentication", "Any kind that uses the 'Authorization' header", "Any kind, there are no requirements regarding authentication"]
+answers: ["It connects your application schema with the Graphcool schema", "It creates a TCP connection", "It's used to connect two nodes in the database via a relation", "There is "connect" argument in Graphcool mutations"]
 correctAnswer: 3
 ---

 In the last section, you implemented a `signup` and `login` mutation which both return authentication token for your users.
-In this section, you'll learn how you can use these authentication tokens to associate an incoming request with a user of your application.
+In this section, you'll learn how you can _use_ authentication tokens to associate an incoming request with a user of your application.

 ### Creating a relation between `User` and `Link`